capr/luapower-work/terra/tr.md

 Glyphs is what fonts are all about.
 They usually come as vector outlines (closed paths of lines and quad beziers and a fill rule) but they can also come in raster form (in color or as alpha masks).
-The mapping between codepoints and glyphs is subject to all the complexities of text shaping.
+The mapping between codepoints and glyphs is what _text shaping_ is all about.

 ### Cluster